New Jersey Prescription Fraud Defense Attorney

 Prescription Fraud Defense Lawyer Aggressively Defends Clients Facing A Sentence for Obtaining A Controlled Substance By Fraud or Forgery, or Jail Time for Forgery Of A Prescription In Burlington County, Camden County, Gloucester County, and Throughout New Jersey

-If you or a loved one was charged with obtaining a controlled dangerous substance (CDS) by fraud or forgery, you may think that the outcome is set in stone.
+If you or a loved one was charged with obtaining a controlled dangerous substance (CDS) by fraud or forgery (statute 2C:35-13), you may think that the outcome is set in stone.
 However, with the right New Jersey prescription fraud defense attorney handling your case, nothing could be further from the truth.

 The state must prove beyond a reasonable doubt that you obtained the prescription drug by fraud or forgery, and there are several opportunities to poke holes in the prosecution’s case if you have the legal knowledge and expertise.
 And at The Law Office of John B. Brennan, we have just that and more.

 Facing Charges For Prescription Fraud And Have Questions?
 I Can Help, Tell Me What Happened.